RaymondNalezitij/Product-cart-database/readme.md

 9. To test the functions run ```php artisan test```

 10. To run the project in your terminal run : ```php artisan serve```

-<h1>After starting</h1>

-The page uses registration and login.
-To use the functions, you need to register and login.